acmsigsoft/EmpiricalStandards/docs/Replication.md

 ## Invalid Criticisms
 - The replication merely confirms the findings of the original study; no inconsistencies are reported.
-- Failing to publish (e.g. in a replication package) materials owned by the original study authors who have not given permission to publish them.
+- Failing to publish (e.g., in a replication package) materials owned by the original study authors who have not given permission to publish them.
 - Criticizing the research questions including their wording or formulation (since the research questions are set in the original study, the replication must follow them, even in conceptual replications).

 ## Suggested Readings